tarsmachine/tarsmachine.github.io/index.md

 These insights inspired me to build a niche social network of digital memories on top of my current followers.

-**Why building a search engine to serve the personal discovery needs first**
+**Why building a search engine to serve the personal discovery needs first?**

 First, the screenshots in people's phones are the most under-discovered personal memories, also the hardest media to discover.